Immigration Act 1988

-The Immigration Act 1988 was an act of the Parliament of the United Kingdom which updated the rules around immigration to the United Kingdom, the Isle of Man and the Channel Islands.
+The Immigration Act 1988 (c.
+14) was an act of the Parliament of the United Kingdom which updated the rules around immigration to the United Kingdom, the Isle of Man and the Channel Islands.

 A principal element introduced by this legislation was with respect to the spouses of polygamous marriages.
 In particular, only one wife or widow would be entitled to come to the UK.